zkoss/zkThemeTemplate/readme.md

 # How to Customize a Theme
 This project contains the default theme (`iceblue`) .less files.
 The suggested steps:
-1. Swtich to a theme as a base theme
+1. Switch to a theme as a base theme
 2. Add a new `.less` file to override the existing variables.

 ## switch to compact profile (since 9.5.0)